cesarcerbino/cpp_practices/Readme.md

-practices and exercises of the subject "algoritmos y programacion".
+practices and exercises of the subject "algoritmos y estructura de datos".